 Pizza & Pajama Night, Halloween Bash & Baby's First Halloween Bash — Bridgehampton

 Children's Museum of the East End

-At Pizza & Pajama Night, children enjoy an interactive storytelling of “The Halloween Kid,” arts and crafts, activities, and pizza.
+At Pizza & Pajama Night, children enjoy an interactive storytelling of “Room on the Broom” arts and crafts, activities, and pizza.
 During the museum's annual Halloween Bash on October 26, families enjoy Halloween games, trick-or-treating, crafts, a costume contest, and more.
-For those celebrating their first Halloween, there is a special party just for them on October 30.
+For those celebrating their first Halloween, there is a special party just for them on October 29.
 Babies up to 18 months can participate.
 Advance registration is required.

 A Kooky Spooky Halloween — Port Jefferson

 Saturdays in October, plus Sunday, October 20; sensory-sensitive performance October 6.